mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 Syncthing synchronizes files peer to peer.
 That means that at least two of my devices have to be online and running Syncthing simultaneously to stay in sync.
 If I change a file on my desktop, shut down, and then take my laptop with me on a work trip, my laptop won't pick up the changes I made on my desktop.

-If I had one Syncthing peer that was always online, then I'd never worry about my devices being out of sync because they weren't able to communicate directly.
+I could prevent my devices from going out of sync with each other if I had one cloud server running Syncthing that was always online and available.

 ## I don't want your life story &mdash; just tell me how to deploy Syncthing

-I'm going to talk about some approaches that failed, but if you want to skip to the solution, see the section, ["How to deploy Syncthing to Fly.io"](#how-to-deploy-syncthing-to-flyio).
+I'm going to share some approaches to deploying Syncthing that failed.
+If you want to skip to the solution, see the section, ["How to deploy Syncthing to Fly.io"](#how-to-deploy-syncthing-to-flyio).

 ## Prior work: Syncthing + Tailscale on Fly.io